 Overall, a SAMS aims for the responsible removal of large amounts of seaweed to be made economically viable through local use while distributing the profits across firms linked to the blue economy.
 Information on earnings, or sargassum benefits more generally, is scarce especially at a national level in the absence of green accounting.
-It is beyond the scope of this draft SAMS to provide more detailed recommendations on the economic and financial aspects of sargassum in the context of blue economic development.
-Vol 2 Appendices ensure that these aspects are not overlooked.
-Actions and operations are in the next section.
+It is beyond the scope of this draft SAMS to provide more detailed recommendations on the economic and financial aspects of sargassum in the context of blue economic development (also see Vol 2 Appendices).

-Three critical questions for authorities to answer in the SAMS approval process: Is sargassum hazard early warning and response systems using established DRM practices?
+Three critical questions for authorities to answer in the SAMS approval process:

+Is sargassum hazard early warning and response systems using established DRM practices?

 Are sargassum opportunities likely to be taken advantage of by innovators and entrepreneurs?